VH-Lab/NDI-matlab/docs/reference/+ndi/+session/mock.m.md

   returns only those probes for which 'PROP1' has a value of VALUE1, 'PROP2' has a value of VALUE2, etc. Properties of elements are 'element.name', 'element.type', 'element.direct', and 'probe.name', 'probe.type', and 'probe.reference'.

+Help for ndi.session.mock/getelements is inherited from superclass NDI.SESSION
 ```

 ---